dorny/paths-filter/README.md

 ## Notes:
 - Paths expressions are evaluated using [picomatch](https://github.com/micromatch/picomatch) library.
-  Documentation for path expression format can be found on project github page.
+  Documentation for path expression format can be found on the project GitHub page.
 - Picomatch [dot](https://github.com/micromatch/picomatch#options) option is set to true.
-  Globbing will match also paths where file or folder name starts with a dot.
+  Globbing will also match paths where file or folder name starts with a dot.
 - It's recommended to quote your path expressions with `'` or `"`.
-Otherwise you will get an error if it starts with `*`.
+Otherwise, you will get an error if it starts with `*`.
 - Local execution with [act](https://github.com/nektos/act) works only with alternative runner image.
 Default runner doesn't have `git` binary.
   - Use: `act -P ubuntu-latest=nektos/act-environments-ubuntu:18.04`